oracle/oracle-database-operator/README.md

    In this mode, `OraOperator` can be deployed to operate in a namespace, and to monitor one or many namespaces.

-  - Grant `serviceaccount:oracle-database-operator-system:default` service account with resource access in the required namespaces.
+  - Grant `serviceaccount:oracle-database-operator-system:oracle-database-operator-controller-manager` resource access in the required namespaces.
 For example, to monitor only the default namespace, apply the [`default-ns-role-binding.yaml`](./rbac/default-ns-role-binding.yaml)

     ```sh
       kubectl apply -f rbac/default-ns-role-binding.yaml
     ```
-    To watch additional namespaces, create different role binding files for each namespace, using [default-ns-role-binding.yaml](./rbac/default-ns-role-binding.yaml) as a template, and changing the `metadata.name` and `metadata.namespace` fields
+    To watch additional namespaces, create different role binding files for each namespace, using [default-ns-role-binding.yaml](./rbac/default-ns-role-binding.yaml) as a template, and changing the `metadata.name` and `metadata.namespace` fields.
+Ensure the operator deployment `WATCH_NAMESPACE` value lists the same namespaces.

   - Next, edit the [`oracle-database-operator.yaml`](./oracle-database-operator.yaml) to add the required namespaces under `WATCH_NAMESPACE`.
 Use comma-delimited values for multiple namespaces.